 Position Summary: Perform a variety of duties, primarily housekeeping tasks, relating to the maintenance and appearance of Arboretum buildings.
 Assist Arboretum staff with facilities and events related matters including set-up and tear-down.
-Regular schedule is Wednesday - Sunday; 9 am - 5 pm.
+Regular schedule is Monday to Friday - 9 AM to 5 PM.

 Clean and/or maintain assigned building(s) or event space on a daily basis.
 Use all applicable equipment and cleaning supplies necessary to maintain the building(s) according to established procedures.
 This may include a quarterly detailed cleaning of restrooms and floors.